cailynwilliams/mission-impact-dw/README.md

 # MissionImpactDW

-A data warehouse, ETL pipeline, governance layer, and predictive model for a fictional nonprofit called Mission Impact.
+A data platform for a fictional nonprofit called Mission Impact.
+It pulls student, donor, and staff data into one governed warehouse, checks that data automatically for quality problems, and reports on it through Power BI.
+A dropout risk model sits on top as one thing the platform can do once the data underneath it is trustworthy.

 Built in SQL Server, Python, and Power BI.

-Raw data comes in from a few source systems, gets transformed into a warehouse, gets exposed through documented views, gets checked for quality on every load, and powers a dashboard and a dropout risk model.
-Everything's version controlled and can be rebuilt by running the scripts in order.
+Everything's version controlled and can be rebuilt from scratch by running the scripts in order.

 ---